 Reports of slow services and slow SQL statements

 Query distributed trace

-Either from the global angle or from a single call, ARMS comprehensively resolves your pain points in the distributed Java application monitoring field.
-ARMS supports browser monitoring and business monitoring as well as application monitoring to provide all-around protection for your sites from key business metrics and customer experience to application performance.
+Either from the global perspective or from a single call, ARMS provides a comprehensive solution to address your pain points in distributed Java application monitoring.
+You can integrate application monitoring with browser monitoring and business transaction.
+ARMS provides all-around protection for your sites from critical business metrics and user experience to application performance.